Pazzi

-The Pazzi were a noble Florentine family.
+The Pazzi were a powerful family in the Republic of Florence.
 Their main trade during the fifteenth century was banking.
 In the aftermath of the Pazzi conspiracy in 1478, members of the family were banished from Florence and their property was confiscated; the family name and coat-of-arms were permanently suppressed by order of the Signoria.

 History

 The traditional story is that the family was founded by Pazzo di Ranieri, first man over the walls during the Siege of Jerusalem of 1099, during the First Crusade, who returned to Florence with flints supposedly from the Holy Sepulchre, which were kept at Santi Apostoli and used on Holy Saturday to re-kindle fire in the city.
 The historical basis of this legend has been in question since the work of Luigi Passerini Orsini de' Rilli in the mid-nineteenth century.

 The first apparently historical figure in the family is the Jacopo de' Pazzi il Vecchio who was a captain of the Florentine (Guelph) cavalry at the battle of Montaperti on 4 September 1260, and whose hand was treacherously severed by Bocca degli Abati, causing the standard to fall.
 His son Pazzino di Jacopo de' Pazzi was a Black Guelph and a follower of Charles de Valois.

 Andrea di Guglielmo de' Pazzi (1372–1445) was a banker and merchant.
 In 1429 he commissioned construction of the Pazzi Chapel in the Franciscan church of Santa Croce in Florence.
 His son Jacopo de' Pazzi became head of the family in 1464.

 Guglielmo di Antonio de' Pazzi married Bianca de' Medici, sister of Lorenzo de' Medici, in 1460; Cosimo de' Pazzi, the sixth of their sixteen children, became archbishop of Florence in 1508.

-Francesco de' Pazzi was one of the instigators of the Pazzi Conspiracy in 1477–78.
+Francesco de' Pazzi was one of the instigators of the Pazzi conspiracy in 1477–78.
 He, Jacopo de' Pazzi and Jacopo's brother Renato de' Pazzi were executed after the plot failed.